Purple Man: Fictional character biography

 Zebediah Killgrave is born in Rijeka, Croatia.
 A physician turned international spy, he is sent to infiltrate a chemical refinery and is accidentally doused with a chemical that turns his hair and skin purple.
 Despite being caught and questioned, he is released after offering a weak alibi.
 Several more incidents like this demonstrate that the nerve gas gave Killgrave the ability to command the wills of other people.
-Calling himself the Purple Man, Killgrave embarks on a criminal career, where he is largely a Daredevil villain, fighting him early in his career and being imprisoned in a cell designed to dampen his powers, until he escapes and moves to San Francisco, building a small criminal enterprise over two years, only for Daredevil to topple it when he and Black Widow move to the city.
+Calling himself the Purple Man, Killgrave embarks on a criminal career, where he is largely a Daredevil villain, fighting him early in his career and being imprisoned in a cell designed to damp his power, until he escapes and moves to San Francisco, building a small criminal enterprise over two years, only for Daredevil to topple it when he and Black Widow move to the city.

 Early in his criminal career, he uses his mind-control powers to force a woman to become his wife.
 Before recovering and leaving him, she becomes pregnant with his daughter, Kara Killgrave.
 Kara inherits his discoloration and powers and becomes the Alpha Flight-affiliated superhero called the Purple Girl, and later Persuasion in Alpha Flight issue #41.

 The character largely disappears from comic books during the 1980s although he does face Spider-Man, Moon Knight, Daredevil, Power Man, and Iron Fist in Marvel Team-Up Annual #4.
 He also appears in the graphic novel Emperor Doom in which Doctor Doom uses him to power the "psycho-prism", a machine that allows Doom to control the minds of everyone on Earth.
 During the process, Purple Man finds out that he cannot control Doom's mind even at close range, as Doom's mental fortitude is too great.

 He reappears in the pages of X-Men, as the mastermind behind Nate Grey's rise to celebrity status as a miracle worker in New York.
 He has been subtly manipulating both the population of Manhattan and Nate himself into accepting and embracing himself as a modern messianic figure, who would then become so psychologically empowered by hero worship that he could change reality, using the full potential of his mutant power.
 The plan fails when Nate learns the truth and loses his confidence, thus reducing his power.
 Killgrave goes once more into hiding.